ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 * If the deadline is 1008 to 4032 blocks, the LSP demands an onchain feerate of 10,000 sat/kWU.

-The specified onchain feerate MUST be used as the minimum onchain feerate for funding channel opens and onchain HTLCs.
+The specified onchain feerate MUST be used as the minimum onchain feerate for funding channel opens via the 0-conf Lightning channel funding flow.
-For onchain-to-offchain swaps, the onchain feerate also determines how much the LSP will deduct from the onchain amount, prior to sending an in-Lightning HTLC to the client.

 If a client has an existing swap-in-potentiam UTXO, and its deadline goes below the deadline of the LSP it committed to, then